 “Who benefits from universal childcare?
-Estimating marginal returns to early childcare attendance” with Thomas Cornelissen, Christian Dustmann and Uta Schönberg (PDF)
+Estimating marginal returns to early childcare attendance” with Thomas Cornelissen, Christian Dustmann and Uta Schönberg (Cream Discussion Paper version)

 In this paper, we examine the heterogeneous treatment effects of a universal child care (preschool) program in Germany by exploiting the exogenous variation in attendance caused by a reform that led to a large staggered expansion across municipalities.
 Drawing on unique administrative data from the full population of compulsory school entry examinations, we find that children with lower (observed and unobserved) gains are more likely to select into child care than children with higher gains.
 This pattern of reverse selection on gains is driven by unobserved family background characteristics: children from disadvantaged backgrounds are less likely to attend child care than children from advantaged backgrounds but have larger treatment effects because of their worse outcome when not enrolled in child care.

 “Can financial incentives reduce the baby gap?
 Evidence from a reform in maternity leave benefits” (older version: NBER WP)